henatic/henatic/README.md

   <li>Docker</li>
   <li>Kubernetes</li>
 </ul>
 <p>My choice of approaching this project was to make the website an application that is editable through Django's built-in admin portal.
 Most of the web pages use the same consistent template for all of its web pages, and the individual page content is grabbed from the PostgreSQL database by using the slug name in the URL.
-It uses Bootstrap 5.0 for the majority of its stylization and user interactions.
+It uses Bootstrap 5.0 for much of its stylization and user interactions.
 Individual page content can be edited from the admin portal, and Django renders the template tags in the HTML files to fill the page content.</p>
 <p>Next, I decided to introduce Docker containers to host the application.
 For this to work, I followed the example <a href="https://londonappdeveloper.com/deploying-django-with-docker-compose/">here</a>, which uses Docker Compose to create multiple containers.
 For this application to work, I needed a proxy server (Nginx) to help preload media and external files to render each page.
-I also created a certbot container for the website to use HTTPS.</p>
+I also created a Certbot container for the website to use HTTPS.</p>
 <p>Finally, I decided to introduce Kubernetes to learn how I can host these containers in an enterprise environment.
 The reason I wanted to use Kubernetes is to keep the website accessible during times of high web traffic and to manage software deployments.</p>
 <p>You can find the repository for this project <a href="https://github.com/Nylex-net/website">here</a>.</p>
 <h3><a href="https://github.com/SeanFxyz/assembler_exemplar">Senior Capstone Project</a></h3>